wykstc/PSR/README.md

-author = {Wang, Yusong and Li, Dongyuan and Funakoshi, Kotaro and Okumura, Manabu}, title = {EMP: Emotion-Guided Multi-Modal Fusion and Contrastive Learning for Personality Traits Recognition}, year = {2023},
+author = {Wang, Yusong and Li, Dongyuan and Funakoshi, Kotaro and Okumura, Manabu}, title = {EMP: Emotion-Guided Multi-Modal Fusion and Contrastive Learning for Personality Traits Recognition}, year = {2023}, booktitle = {Proceedings of the 2023 ACM International Conference on Multimedia Retrieval}, pages = {243–252},
 }
 ```